VRConservation/fbabook/chapters/monitoring.md

 [Pause & Reflect Toolkit](https://biodiversitylinks.org/library/resources/pause-and-reflect-toolkit.pdf/view)

 ## Yugo vs. Cadillac
 What is the absolute bare bones monitoring system that could be implemented (Yugo) vs. a higher end deal (Cadillac)?
-We suggest a couple of examples in the pull downs.
+We suggest a couple of examples in the drop downs.

 ```{admonition} Yugo Monitoring Plan
 :class: dropdown